dbsoft/dwindows/readme.txt

     minor bugs in entryfield based controls and major bugs in the MLE.
     The text displays properly but the cursor and selection jumps around oddly when passing over multibyte characters.
-Building for MacOS 10.14 or later may prevent apps from running on
-    earlier versions.
-Building for versions prior to 10.14 should work on any supported version but dark mode may not be available for these apps running on 10.14 and later.
-If you wish to support dark mode I suggest building 2 versions, one for 64 bit intel only for 10.14 and later.
-Then a fat binary for prior to 10.14.

 Known limitations: